-CPR Certification Requirement: Students must have a current CPR card issued by the American Heart Association ("BLS for Healthcare Providers CPR and AED") OR the American Red Cross ("CPR/AED for the Professional Rescuer & Healthcare Provider") or Healthcare Providers or Professional Rescuers, and remain certified throughout the course.
-If you take an online CPR course, it must include a hands-on portion.
+CPR Certification: Students must show at the first class meeting a current CPR card issued by the American Heart Association ("BLS for Healthcare Providers CPR and AED") OR the American Red Cross ("CPR/AED for the Professional Rescuer & Healthcare Provider") and remain certified throughout the course.
+Online CPR courses must include a hands-on portion.
 For any questions regarding your CPR card, please scan and email it to the course instructor prior to the first class meeting at: firstname.lastname@example.org

 may not begin clinical time until their drug screen and background check have cleared.
 Additional information and forms will be provided at the first class meeting.
 If you have any questions about these requirements, please contact the Nursing and